dcgc/dcgc.io/_posts/2021-11-16-this-cruella.md

 - Security planning, operations and engineering is a teamwork: you talk and have a say in things but so do others.

 - Be responsible: own your actions and stop using other people for your deeds.

+- Don't be evil: it is a tiring trope, we have seen it already.
+You can stop, ok?